RepoWise Icon

 System Architecture

-Figure 1: High-level system architecture showing major components (click to enlarge)
+Figure 1: RepoWise system architecture (click to enlarge)

 Core Components